mesosphere/kudo-cassandra-operator/docs/backup.md

 var-lib-cassandra-cassandra-node-2   Bound    pvc-56123519-50c8-4ef7-83ab-302655101497   20Gi       RWO            awsebscsiprovisioner   64m
 ```

-This is intentional, so that in case of an accidential deletion of the KUDO operator the data can still be accessed.
-In this case we don't need them
-and make sure to delete them before reinstalling the cluster with the S3 backup:
+This is intentional, so that in case of an accidental deletion of the KUDO operator the data can still be accessed.
+In this case we don't need them, so to make sure to delete them before reinstalling the cluster with the S3 backup:

 ```bash
 kubectl delete pvc --all --namespace $NAMESPACE